 While you may think you want your surgeon reading up on the latest medical research instead of playing games, you might want to reconsider: a study of laparoscopic (small incision) specialists found that those who played for more than three hours per week made 32 percent fewer errors during practice procedures compared to their non-gaming counterparts.

 “Don’t sit too close to the television” used to be a common parental refrain without a lot of science to back it up.
 Instead, scientists are discovering games in moderation may actually improve—not strain—your vision.
-In one study, 10 weeks of play was associated with a greater ability to discern between different shades of grey.
+In one study, 10 weeks of play was associated with a greater ability to discern between different shades of gray.
 Another had participants try to play games using only their “lazy” eye, with the “good” one obscured.
 Those players showed significant, sometimes normalized improvement in the affected eye.

 Because certain genres of games reward and encourage leadership traits—providing for “communities,” securing their safety, etc.—researchers have noted that players can display a correlating motivation in their real-world career goals.
 Improvising in a game can also translate into being faster on your feet when an office crisis crops up.

 Many games use actual historical events to drive their stories.
 Those characters and places can then spark a child’s interest in discovering more about the culture they’re immersed in, according to researchers.
-Parents who have obtained books, maps, and other resources connected to games have reported their children are more engaged with learning, which can lead to a lifetime appreciation for history.

 So-called “brain games” involving problem-solving, memory, and puzzle components have been shown to have a positive benefit on older players.
 In one study, just 10 hours of play led to increased cognitive functioning in participants 50 and older—improvement that lasted for several years.